 Vision problems start slowly and are usually painless.
-That’s why they can be hard to detect in aging eyes, even for your older adult themselves.
+That’s why they can be hard to detect in aging eyes, even for an older adult themselves.

-The earliest signs of vision problems are usually behavior changes.
-When you notice your older adult acting differently, it could be time to get their vision checked by an eye doctor.
+So if you notice your older adult acting differently, it might be a good time to get their vision and eye health checked by an eye doctor.

 Early detection and treatment prevents blindness

 Getting regular comprehensive eye exams is the key to keeping aging eyes healthy.

 With these 4 most common eye diseases, early detection and treatment can save vision.

 Don’t wait until significant vision loss has already occurred.

 If your older adult has any of these signs of vision changes or problems, no matter how small, get them to the eye doctor ASAP.

 1. Age-related macular degeneration (AMD)

 What is AMD?